Labrador Retriever Health Issues & Care Guide

 Health Overview

-The Labrador Retriever is generally a moderately healthy breed, but like all dogs, they are prone to certain health conditions.
-Being aware of these conditions and working with a veterinarian who knows the breed helps ensure your Labrador Retriever lives a long, healthy life.
+Generally healthy but prone to joint issues and a unique genetic predisposition to obesity due to the POMC gene mutation found in the breed., but like all dogs, they are prone to certain conditions.
+Being aware of these and working with a knowledgeable veterinarian helps ensure your Labrador Retriever lives a long, healthy life.

 Common Health Conditions